 A safety evaluation of all the patients in the first panel has been performed and provided support to start the next panel.
-The first patient in the second panel has received treatment with SC0806 and hereby the second part of the Phase 1/2 study has been initiated.
-An interim analysis of the first panel regarding efficacy and safety is planned no later than first half of 2020.
+The first patient in the second panel has received treatment with SC0806 and hereby the Phase 2 has started.
+An interim analysis of the first panel regarding efficacy and safety is planned no later than the first half of 2020.